qemacs/qemacs/qe-manual.md

 ### `char *get_basename_nc(char *filename);`

 Get the filename portion of a path.

+* argument `filename` a valid pointer to a C string

 Return a pointer to the first character of the filename part of the path pointed to by string argument `path`.